+Maybe the most important tomato planting tips is step 1.
 Pick out a healthy tomato and a full sun location in your home garden.

 The raised bed area we are planting in today is a 4’x4′ bed that I created in 2008.
 I’ve been adding new compost to it each season and the soil is AMAZING!
 I was very excited to find this Burpee Fourth of July Tomato Plant variety at my local Meijer store while shopping for socks for my son.
 I love how you can find amazing veggies to grow at home just about anywhere these days.
 Not to mention tomato plants are also super easy to start from seed.

 Dig a hole in the center of the wire tomato cage at least 4″ – 8″ deep depending on the size of your tomato plant.
 It’s easy to maneuver around the cage and dig comfortable a handheld transplanter.

 Gentle break off the bottom leaves on the tomato plant.
 The plant is going to be dropped as deep as we can get it in the raised bed.
 This will allow the roots to grow deep.
 Don’t worry, most of these varieties grow like weeds.
 Tomato planting is super easy… have fun!

 Don’t be afraid to check out those roots in the container before bringing the tomato plant home.
 The photo below is a perfect example of some super strong roots!